Arlanthir/notes/libraries/Wordpress.md

 ## Translations

 Install Poedit to manage translations.
+Open the plugin's `.po` file, set the language to the desired one and save it somewhere else with the language suffix (e.g. `plugin-name-pt_PT.po`).
+Edit the translations in the file and save it.
+The corresponding `.mo` should be created alongside the `.po`.

 Alternative to create .po file:
 ```bash